In this article:

 Define the LAMP Stack Database Tier

-In order to make the db available on the apache server we will need to tune the policy configuration.
+In order to make the database available on the apache server we will need to setup the policy configuration.
 In this tutorial we would put all the instances on the same VPC.

 If you have already registered an AWS account you should have three policy boxes on Boxes menu: default-large-us-east-1, default-medium-us-east-1 and default-small-us-east-1.

-Select default-small-us-east-1 tools and click on Clone Box.
+Click on the default-small-us-east-1 tools dropdown menu (gear icon) and click on Clone Box.

 On the pop-up define the new Box name as 'default-vpc-eu-west-1' and save.

 Select the new Box.
 On code tab, edit the policy menu.
-Define Region on Resource, Cloud on Placement, and Security Groups on Network to have the same values as the mySql box.
-In this tutorial 'eu-west-1', 'vpc-c00dc7a5' and 'default VPC security group'
+Define Region on Resource, Network Type on Placement, and Security Groups on Network to have the same values as the mySql box.
+In this tutorial 'eu-west-1', 'vpc-88082cee' and 'Automatic' security group.

 Define the LAMP Stack App Tier